mesosphere/marathon/docs/index.md

 Meanwhile, Marathon also runs the other application containers - either Docker or Mesos - that make up our website: JBoss servers, Jetty, Sinatra, Rails, and so on.

-We have shown that Marathon is responsible for running other frameworks, helps them maintain 100% uptime, and coexists with them creating tasks in Mesos.
+We have shown that Marathon is responsible for running other frameworks, helps them maintain 100% uptime, and coexists with them creating workloads in Mesos.

 <p class="text-center">
   <img src="{{ site.baseurl}}/img/architecture.png" width="423" height="477" alt="">
 </p>

+### Scaling and fault recovery

 The next three images illustrate scaling and container placement.

-Below we see Marathon running three applications, each scaled to a different number of tasks: Search (1), Jetty (3), and Rails (5).
+Below we see Marathon running three applications, each scaled to a different number of containers: Search (1), Jetty (3), and Rails (5).

 <p class="text-center">
   <img src="{{ site.baseurl}}/img/marathon1.png" width="420" height="269" alt="">